JericoFX/fx-computermdt/README.md

 ## Feedback

-If you have any feedback, please reach out to us at PR
+If you have any feedback, please reach out to me in the PR

 ## Optimizations

 As my knowledge in JS is basic, I appreciate if anyone can create PR or explain how to improve the code.

 ## FAQ

 #### ¿Is this an MDT?